Top Canadian police intelligence officer charged with leaking secret information

 Canada is part of the Five Eyes intelligence-sharing network with United States, Britain, New Zealand and Australia.

+The RCMP said in a statement that the alleged offences had taken place when Ortis was a member of the force, but it gave no further details and said nothing about what other nations might be involved.

+Neither Ortis, who is in custody, nor a lawyer for him could be reached for immediate comment.
+The next court hearing in the case has been set for Sept.
+20.

-A brief LinkedIn profile for Ortis shows he speaks Mandarin and has both a certificate in internet systems administration and a doctorate in international relations from the University of British Columbia in western Canada.
+A brief LinkedIn profile for Ortis shows he speaks Mandarin and has both a certificate in internet systems administration and a doctorate in international relations from the University of British Columbia (UBC) in western Canada.

+A UBC newsletter from 2006 said the title of the doctorate was “the relationship between rapid Internet diffusion and the emergence of new threats and the digitization of traditional threats.”
+Ortis, it added, had conducted field work interviews in East Asia.

 The 2012 law was used to prosecute a Canadian naval officer who handed over secrets to Russia for more than four years.
 Sub-Lieutenant Jeffrey Delisle was jailed for 20 years in 2013 but released on parole in 2018.